swaminathanj/DSA/HashTable.md

 ## 9. Handling collisions - Separate Chaining

 It is possible that for two keys, say k1 and k2, hash(k1) is same as hash(k2).
 This is referred to as **collision**.
-In such a scenario, the existing <k1,v1> entry in the hash table will be replaced by <k2,v2>.
+In such a scenario, the existing <k1,v1> pair in the hash table will be replaced by <k2,v2>.
 This is because, the current implementation is defined to hold only one <key,value> entry at each index.
 This is a serious limitation.

 To overcome this limitation, instead of having a single HashNode at each index, we can have a LinkedList of HashNodes.
   - To put a <key,value> pair, hash(key) is applied to reach the index i.
 Now the HashNode(key,value) is inserted into the linked list at harr[i].